 - Early September: Campus Interviews Take Place

-- Late September: Campus finalists will have a short window to edit applications after the campus interviews before submitting their applications in time to meet the national deadline.
+- September: Campus finalists will have a short window to edit applications after the campus interviews before submitting their applications in time to meet the national deadline.

 Nominations: William & Mary is not limited in the number of applicants it can nominate.
 However, nominations are only given to students who will be competitive at the national level.